UK PACT is proud to be supporting Indonesia’s development of low-carbon transport, energy efficiency and carbon pricing.

-The UK is committed to supporting Indonesia to tackle climate change issues and achieve carbon emissions reduction targets through the Indonesia-UK PACT programme.
+Through the Indonesia-UK PACT programme, the UK is committed to working with Indonesia on achieving carbon emissions reduction targets and tackling climate change.
 Indonesia-UK PACT aims to strengthen existing UK-Indonesia climate initiatives, while also exploring new areas for collaboration on reducing emissions and promoting low-carbon development.

 Indonesia-UK PACT has worked closely with government stakeholders to identify opportunities for strategic support.
 The programme has identified areas for collaboration in low-carbon cities and transport, as well as energy efficiency, and carbon pricing.

 Read more about the recently announced UK-Indonesia transport partnership and five new UK PACT Future Cities projects here.

 UK PACT is helping support Indonesia’s transition to a greener and more resilient future.
 A portfolio of five new low-carbon transport projects was announced in July 2022.

 Watch this video to find out how ITDP is contributing towards this shift.

 The current Indonesia-UK PACT portfolio consists of 10 projects across 3 sectors:

 Project lead: Buro Happold